zaffnet/zaffnet.github.io/_posts/2025-08-31-langchain-loc.md

 2. **Log everything.** LangChain's callback system makes this easy.
 When (not if) something weird happens, you'll want receipts.
 3. **Tokens still cost money.** Abstractions hide complexity, but they don't hide costs.
 An abstraction that makes five API calls is still five API calls.

 The real win isn't the line count—though that's nice.
-It's that six months from now, when you need to change something, you'll actually understand what's happening.
-And maybe, just maybe, you'll get to keep your weekend.
+It's that six months from now, when I need to change something, I'll actually understand what's happening.
+And maybe, just maybe, I'll get to keep my weekend.